learn-co-students/ds-atlanta-06_24_19/module_3/Week_2/module_3_project.md

 - You should also specify if your hypothesis is a one-tail or a two-tail test.
 - Your presentation must provide at least three hypotheses(questions) and outline the process you went through to test the hypotheses.
 - Use at least 4 meaningful data visualizations to help illustrate your findings.
-- Any additional statistial analysis used to reach conclusions(Power, sample size, effect size, and other statistical analysis)
+- Any additional statistial analysis used to reach conclusions(Power, sample size, effect size, sampling, and other statistical analysis)
 - No more than 8 slides.